 On my first website, I followed the advice to, “Tell your own story.”
 So I wrote about how I’d always been a free spirit, moving and changing jobs frequently.
 The story was intended to show that I understood the ins and outs of job search and relocation.

 My audience sent me comments like, “You’re really brave to be leaping without a net!”
-Actually, there was always a net: a Plan B, job waiting, and emergency fund.
+Actually, there was always a net: a Plan B, job waiting, and an emergency fund.

 Needless to say, that story was quickly removed from my site.

-Just today, New York Times columnist David Brooks told a story than set off waves of rage around the Internet.
+A few years ago, New York Times columnist David Brooks told a story than set off waves of rage around the Internet.

 Brooks wrote a column about what’s usually called “social capital.”
 He seemed to be making the point that educated people possess advantages in social and business situations because they recognize and respond to social cues.
 When we limit access to education, we limit access to upward mobility.

-Usually these experiences are uncomfortable but don’t lead to serious consequences.
-However, if you’re trying to fit in to a job or university, you might be counted out when you don’t speak the language of insiders.
+Usually, these experiences are uncomfortable but don’t lead to serious consequences.
+However, if you’re trying to fit into a job or university, you might be counted out when you don’t speak the language of insiders.

 To illustrate his point, Brooks told what I call a “concept story” — a story told to explain or differentiate an idea.
 If you offer a service that’s unfamiliar to your prospects, you’ll probably find yourself creating one.
 The biggest pitfall of concept stories is that audiences can “get” a point that’s almost directly opposite from what you intend.
 Concept stories must be handled with care.

 Brooks told a story about taking someone with “a high school education” to lunch at an Italian deli.
 The woman was clearly overwhelmed by menu choices like soppressata, capicollo and a “striata baguette.”
 Brooks suggested they go elsewhere and they ended up eating Mexican food.